 How To Fix Undercooked Cheesecake

-- Let your cheesecake set: Often you may think that your cheesecake is undercooked but it may have just not set properly.
-Letting your cheesecake set is vital, especially in the overall process of making a cheesecake.
+- Let your cheesecake set: Often you may think that your cheesecake is undercooked, but it may have just not set properly.
+Letting your cheesecake set is vital, especially in the overall process of making this dessert.
 You can let your cheesecake set in the fridge or where there is a cool temperature.
-Your cheesecake may need a few hours to set as it will still be running once it has left the oven.
-The cool air in the fridge will allow the cheesecake mixture to start to firm.
+Your cheesecake may need a few hours to set, as it will still be runny once it has left the oven.
+The cool air in the fridge will allow the cheesecake mixture to start to firm up.
 Most likely, your cheesecake will start to look a lot more cooked once it has had time to set.
 It is best to allow your cheesecake to set for at least 4 hours in the fridge.
-If you can allow your cheesecake to set in the fridge overnight or for 8 hours that would be ideal.
+If you can allow your cheesecake to set in the fridge overnight or for 8 hours, that would be ideal.

-- Try slow cooking your cheesecake: You will not need a slow cooker for this as you can use your normal oven.
-Setb your oven to a lower temperature and place the cheesecake back into the oven.
-Allow the cheesecake to cook again but for a longer period of time as a lower setting.
-The extra cooking time will msyvliekly be between 20-30 minutes when slow cooking your cheesecake.
-Keep checking on the cheesecake to see if it is ready as you do not want to overcook the cheesecake.
-You may be expecting that cooking a cheesecake is like cooking a cake but this is incorrect.
+- Try slow cooking your cheesecake: You will not need a slow cooker for this.
+You can use your normal oven.
+Set your oven to a lower temperature and place the cheesecake back in.
+Allow the cheesecake to cook again, but for a longer period of time as a lower setting.
+The extra cooking time will likely be between 20-30 minutes when slow cooking your cheesecake.
+Keep checking on the cake to see if it is ready, as you do not want to overcook the cheesecake.
+You may be expecting that cooking a cheesecake is like cooking a regular cake, but this is incorrect.
 With cakes, the normal procedure is to bake the cake in the oven until it is a golden brown color.
-When you are baking a cheesecake in the oven you do not need to wait until it turns a golden brown color on top as this is actually an indication that the cheesecake is burnt.
-The Cheesecake will be cooked if it is still a pale color.
+When you are baking a cheesecake in the oven you do not need to wait until it turns a golden brown color on top.
+This is actually an indication that the cheesecake is burnt.
+The cheesecake will be cooked if it is still a pale color.

-- Water bath: Water bathing your cheesecake is a method that uses got water in order to cook your cheesecake to perfection.
-To water bath your cheesecake you will need to fill a large pan with hot water.
-Once you have a large pan, you will then place your cheesecake in it’s baking pan which will be wrapped up in protective foil.
-Water bathing your cheesecake is the perfect method for when your cheesecake has fully cooled down you have just realised that you have undercooked it.
-When you water bath your undercooked cheesecake, it can cook the cheesecake making sure that the cheesecake does not crack and is evenly cooked throughout.
+- Water bath: Water bath baking your cheesecake is a method that uses hot water in order to cook your cheesecake to perfection.
+To give your cake a water bath, you will need to fill a large pan with hot water.
+Once done, you will then place your cheesecake in this baking pan, which will be wrapped up in protective foil.
+Water bathing your cheesecake is the perfect method for when your cheesecake has fully cooled down and you have just realized that you have undercooked it.
+A water bath for your undercooked cheesecake can cook the cake through, making sure that the cheesecake does not crack.

 How To Save An Undercooked Cheesecake

-If your cheesecake is undercooked, here is how to save undercooked cheesecake using a step by step simple method:
+If your cheesecake is undercooked, here is a step by step simple method to remedy this:

-- Step 3: Use a kitchen thermometer to check if the temperature exceeds over 70 degrees celsius.
+Use a kitchen thermometer to check if the temperature exceeds over 70 degrees Celsius.
 If your cheesecake is hot enough, it means it is cooked and you can remove it from the oven.

-If you see that your cheesecake is under the safe temperature, simply place it back into the oven and cook for a further 10-20 minutes and check the temperature again.
-It is best to base if the cheesecake is fully done by the cheesecakes temperature.
+If you see that your cheesecake is under the safe temperature, simply place it back into the oven.
+Cook it for a further 10-20 minutes and check the temperature again.
+It is best to base if the cheesecake is fully done by the cheesecake’s temperature.